Skip to main content

 Health and Readiness

 Spice provides two HTTP endpoints for monitoring the runtime state: /health and /v1/ready.
 These endpoints are used for Kubernetes health and readiness probes in the Spice deployment.
+The Spice Helm chart automatically configures these probes.

 Health Probe